iann0036/former2/README.md

 ## FAQ

-*So I can put an existing resource directly into a CloudFormation stack?*
+**So I can put an existing resource directly into a CloudFormation stack?**

-If you prefer not to use a publicly hosted site to use Former2, you can host your own version by running a HTTP server from the root of the repository.
-Extension support will also be available if you host on 127.0.0.1:8080, otherwise you can modify the extension as needed.
+Unfortunately not.
+This service will only generate the templates you'd need to recreate your resources in a new stack.
+You may need to remove your existing resources before you create your stack if they are uniquely named (like S3 Buckets).

+**Does this replace Console Recorder?**

+Console Recorder still fills a certain gap and has features this tool does not support (such as Get/List outputs).
+I'll be maintaining both for as long as I can.

+**I found an issue/I'm missing an output/Something's wrong.
+Can you help?**

+If you find a bug or want to raise a feature request, please do so via [the issues page](https://github.com/iann0036/former2/issues).